Uberspace/lab/source/guide_homeassistant.rst

 License
 =======

-Home-assistant is written in python and licensed under the Apache License 2.0.
+Home Assistant is written in Python and licensed under the Apache License 2.0.
 All relevant legal information can be found here:

   * https://github.com/home-assistant/core/blob/dev/LICENSE.md